 Performance major

-• All students applying for enrolment as a performance major must prepare a memorized program of advanced repertoire, which includes a complete (all movements) classical sonata, a virtuoso etude of any period, and at least one other contrasting work.
-Concerti are not permissible.
+- All students applying for enrolment as a performance major must prepare a memorized program of advanced repertoire, which includes a complete (all movements) classical sonata, a virtuoso etude of any period, and at least one other contrasting work.
+A concerto or a movement of a concerto is not permitted.

-• All auditions will include sight-reading.
+- All auditions will include sight-reading.
 The auditioning committee may request the technique (scales, chords, and/or arpeggios).
-This requirement does not apply to video auditions.

 General studies major

-• Please note that a sonata movement counts as one work and that concerti are not permissible.
+- Please note that a sonata movement counts as one work and that a concerto or a movement of a concerto is not permitted.

-• All auditions will include sight-reading.
+- All auditions will include sight-reading.
 In addition, the technique (scales, chords, and/or arpeggios) may be requested by the auditioning committee.
-This requirement does not apply to video auditions.

 Performance major

-• All auditions will include sight-reading.
+- All auditions will include sight-reading.
 The technique (scales, chords, and/or arpeggios) may be requested by the auditioning committee.
-This requirement does not apply to video auditions.

 General studies major

-• All auditions will include sight-reading.
+- All auditions will include sight-reading.
 The technique (scales, chords, and/or arpeggios) may be requested by the auditioning committee.
-This requirement does not apply to video auditions.

 For both performance and general studies majors:

-• All auditions will include sight-reading.
+- All auditions will include sight-reading.
 The technique (scales, chords, and/or arpeggios) may be requested by the auditioning committee.
-This requirement does not apply to video auditions.

 Voice